tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 would not be enabled and a message would be displayed.
 Note further that there is a feature to use the program ``sudo`` to set the suid bit of certain programs.
 This is not enabled by default and so this feature is reported as "not enabled."
+Finally, to reprint this summary of which optional features are enabled, use the ``--check-config`` option to waf.

 Now go ahead and switch back to the debug build that includes the examples and tests.

 ::

   $ ./waf clean
-  $ ./waf --build-profile=debug --enable-examples --enable-tests configure
+  $ ./waf configure --build-profile=debug --enable-examples --enable-tests

 The build system is now configured and you can build the debug versions of the |ns3| programs by simply typing